rurre/PumkinsAvatarTools/README.md

 I also have a [Discord Server](https://discord.gg/7vyekJv)!
 Join it to stay up to date with this tool's updates.
 At least until I make an auto updater.

+If you would like to fllow development you can check out my [Trello board](https://trello.com/b/hRlsDWAH)

-If you like this project and would like to give something back, consider donating by buying me a ko-fi!
+If my tools saved you time and you would like to support it, consider donating by buying me a ko-fi!
 Thanks~

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/M4M1VOLP)